radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/account-settings/update-account.md

 ### Update profile image

-To update your profile image, select "Edit Avatar"... (**confirming with RL if this opens a drag and drop screen or if it just opens the user's local file system to upload, and if there are any image size limits**).
+To update your profile image, select "Edit Avatar"...

+> **(RL QUESTION: does this open a drag and drop screen or just opens the user's local file system to upload, and are there any image size limits**).

 ![image description](images/account-edit-avatar.png)

 ## Manage API tokens

+> **(RL QUESTION: Define API token purpose/use)**

 ### Create an API token